Azure-Samples/ms-identity-aspnet-webapp-openidconnect/README.md

 1. Open the solution in Visual Studio.
 1. Open the `web.config` file.
-1. Find the app key `ida:ClientId` and replace the existing value with the application ID (clientId) of the `MailApp-openidconnect-v2` application copied from the Azure portal.
+1. Find the app key `ida:ClientId` and replace the existing value with the application ID (clientId) of the `MailApp-openidconnect-v2` application copied from the Microsoft admin center.
-1. Find the app key `ida:ClientSecret` and replace the existing value with the key you saved during the creation of the `MailApp-openidconnect-v2` app, in the Azure portal.
+1. Find the app key `ida:ClientSecret` and replace the existing value with the key you saved during the creation of the `MailApp-openidconnect-v2` app, in the Microsoft admin center.

 ### Step 5:  Run the sample